-- 1. The peril of presumption: Here the "peril" is since the escape from sin in the form of forgiveness is so easy, why fear falling into sin?
-We have an insurance plan in Jesus according to verse 9 that offers to both cleanse us and in 2:1 to be our advocate. - The danger of despair: This would affect the believer by saying, "If we can never in this life be done with sin why strive for holiness?"
+- 1. The peril of presumption: Here the "peril" is since the escape from sin in the form of forgiveness is so easy, why fear falling into sin? - 2.
+The danger of despair: "If we can never in this life be done with sin why strive for holiness?"
 Why bother?
 It's useless, sin is just an abiding reality...an illness that we just have to learn to live with!